MicrosoftDocs/cpp-docs/docs/standard-library/ios-typedefs.md

 ### Remarks

-The type is a signed integer that describes an object that can store a byte offset involved in various stream positioning operations.
+The type is a signed integer.
+It describes an object that can store a byte offset in stream positioning operations.
 Its representation has at least 32 value bits.
-It is not necessarily large enough to represent an arbitrary byte position within a stream.
+It isn't necessarily large enough to represent an arbitrary byte position within a stream.
 The value `streamoff(-1)` generally indicates an erroneous offset.

 ## `streampos`